 Electrical linemen belong to the broader occupational category of electrical and electronic equipment mechanics, installers and repairers.
 The Occupational Equipment and Wages report of the U.S. Bureau of Labor Statistics revealed that the mean annual wage of this occupation is $48,880.

-Electrical Lineman Career Outlook
+Average Electrical Lineman Salary

 The U.S. Bureau of Labor Statistics has projected that the job outlook of electrical and electronics installers and repairers in general is not expected to have any change in the decade covering 2012 to 2022.
 Thus, only about 900 jobs will be added in that time period, increasing the 144,700 workers employed in 2012 to 145,600 in 2022.